CPMpy/cpmpy/docs/modeling.md

 print(m)  # pretty printing of the model, very useful for debugging
 ```
 The `Model()` object has a number of other helpful functions, such as `to_file()` to store the model and `copy()` for creating a copy.

+See [the API documentation on models](api/model.html) for more detailed information.

 ## Expressing constraints